 Nursing isn’t only a very necessary field, but also a rapidly growing field!
 The need for nurses and nurses with advanced degrees is growing quickly year by year.
-Nursing is expected to be one of the fastest growing fields within one or two years.
+Nursing is expected to be one of the fastest-growing fields within one or two years.
 People need to be cared for both physically and emotionally, thus needing the expertise and professionalism of well-educated nurses.
 Advanced nursing degrees like an MSN only improve the opportunity for advancement and profitability of a nursing career.
-Many individuals have turned to the best online MSN programs to earn their degree more quickly or on their own time while still working.
+Many individuals have turned to the best online MSN programs to earn their degrees more quickly or on their own time while still working.
 If you’re interested in advancing your career with a higher-level degree, an online MSN degree may be the best option for you.

 Just as the field of nursing is growing, the opportunity for online education is growing.
 Many people are limited by individual circumstances like remote geographic location, or the necessity of caring for a family or working a full-time job.
 Others simply want to earn their degree more quickly or from the comfort of their own home.
 Whatever the reason, completing an online degree can be simple and convenient for anyone across the country interested in pursuing higher education.
 Students earning degrees online benefit from the same expert instruction delivered on-campus, but have the flexibility of studying when and where they determine.